-As shown in Table 9, this service would require an operating subsidy of approximately \$29,000 per year for Kamas/Oakley service, and \$35,000 for Coalville service.
-Ridership estimates are based on the non-program and program demand estimates presented in Tables 22 and 23 of Technical Memorandum One, reduced to reflect the limited service level.
-An average of 26 oneway trips (or 13 round-trips) per day is estimated for Kamas/Oakley, and 10 one-way trips (or 5 round-trips) for Coalville service.
+As shown in Table 32, this service would require an operating subsidy of approximately \$29,000 per year for Kamas/Oakley service, and \$35,000 for Coalville service.
+Ridership estimates are based on the non-program and program demand estimates presented in Tables 22 and 23, reduced to reflect the limited service level.
+An average of 26 one-way trips (or 13 round-trips) per day is estimated for Kamas/Oakley, and 10 one-way trips (or 5 round-trips) for Coalville service.